PREVIOUS: Categories #5

 BTW: There is a climate of entitlement among many young people today, which is assumed to represent self-esteem – but is not.

-Some research on self-regulation suggests that under conditions of ego threat, people with a high sense of self-esteem – that’s actually narcissistic – may not be able to suspend their positive illusions to make accurate self-evaluations.
+Some research on self-regulation suggests that under conditions of ego threat, people with a high sense of self-esteem – that’s actually narcissistic – may not be able to suspend their illusion of being great to make accurate self-evaluations.

 An article by Fung Ming Chan notes that.there are two variations of high self-esteem: